ominusliticus/Bayesian-BjorkenRTA/README.md

 	libquadmath.so.0 => /lib/x86_64-linux-gnu/libquadmath.so.0 (0x00007f5ecf21d000)
 ```
 The equivalent command for `ldd` on MacOS is `otool -L`.

+Note that the `Makefile` is written with the assumption that you used homebrew to install
+the `libopenblas` and `liblapack` libraries.
+If you used another package manager, you will want to edit the `Makefile` to either include
+the `-lopenblas` and `-llapack` flags, or provide the direct path to the static libraries
+and include directories.

 ## Python Setup
 The python version should be higher than 3.0 (preferably >3.8).